 The information below is no longer being updated but we’re leaving it as a reference for the time being.

 The toolkit is divided into sections.
 Simply scroll down to find the information you need.

 The Department for Business Energy and Industrial Strategy’s Coronavirus Hub has information on financial support to businesses – such as grants and loans – employers’ responsibilities and business closures.
-There is a round-up of the financial support on offer here.

 A support-finder tool asks simple questions about your businesses, then advises what loans, tax relief or grants you can claim.
 You can also sign up for Government email alerts on Coronavirus.

 There are more webinars here covering support for wages, business support grant funds, loans for small businesses, tax deferral and Time to Pay, changes to right to work checks, and changes to filing reports and accounts.

 The Government has launched a Coronavirus information service on WhatsApp.
 Text ‘hi’ to 07860064422 via Whatsapp and there are business support measures highlighted under option 5.

 The Coronavirus Job Retention Scheme pays 80% of the wages of furloughed employees who are unable to work because of the pandemic.
 It is open to employers that had a PAYE scheme in place on March 19.
 The scheme closes to new entrants from June 30.
 From this point onwards, employers will be able to furlough only those employees who they have been furloughed for three weeks prior to June 30.
 The only exception will be those returning from maternity or paternity leave.
 From July 1, employers will be able to bring back furloughed staff part-time and claim CJRS grant for their normal hours not worked.
 Click here for a step-by-step guide on how to claim, here for information on which employees you can furlough, here for a calculator on how to work out your claim and here to make a claim.
 More changes are coming from August as the Government reduces the level of support before the scheme ends in October.